ygorbarboza/rxjava-android-playground/README.md

 # rxjava-android-playground
-Playing with RxJava and RxAndroid, for learning purposes
+Playing with RxJava, RxAndroid, RxBindings, RxLifecycle and other Rx related libraries on Android, just for learning purposes